-SPCH 1321# BUSINESS AND PROFESSIONAL COMMUNICATION (3-0) CREDIT 3
+SPCH 1318# INTERPERSONAL COMMUNICATION (3-0) CREDIT 3 (010/090)

 Prerequisite: Texas Success Initiative complete in Reading and Writing.
-Study and application of communication within the business and professional context.
-Special emphasis will be given to communication competencies in presentations, dyads, teams and technologically mediated formats.
+Application of communication theory to interpersonal relationship development, maintenance, and termination in relationship contexts including friendships, romantic partners, families, and relationships with co-workers and supervisors.
 Student participation and presentations may be videotaped for educational purposes.